This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 We worry that there is something really important that we have not done.
 And maybe we have left it too late.

-We realize we have spent too much of our time on the wrong things.
+We realise we have spent too much of our time on the wrong things.

 A famous doctor who had done important research was retiring and was asked if he had any regrets.